 And it’s not just us.
 In fact, all government-related advertising, communications, Internet and social media activities will be limited to health and safety of the public and answering questions from the public related to services.

-Some background: Tuesday, April 11 marks the start of the provincial election or writ period.
-As a result, government will be observing Elections BC rules by restricting public communication, including web and social media presence to items which are statutory in nature, necessary for health and safety or related to services that remain available to the public during the writ period.
+Some background: Monday, September 21, 2020 marks the start of the provincial election or writ period.
+As a result, government will be restricting public communication, including web and social media presence to items which are statutory in nature, necessary for health and safety or related to services that remain available to the public during the writ period.

 Also, if anything comes up that involves your safety, you can bet we’ll be posting about it and keeping you informed through the usual channels.
 And if you have a question for us, we can still respond to you.
 That’s the good news.

-The bad news is we won’t be publishing any new blogs or other such content until there’s a newly elected government.
+The bad news is we won’t be publishing any new blogs or other such content until there’s a newly elected and formalized government.

-Fortunately, it won’t be for long.
-Once the writ is returned, we’ll be back, and we’re already looking forward to sharing our stories with you and keeping you informed about what we’re doing in your community.
+Fortunately, it won’t be for much longer.
+Once the government is formed, we’ll be back, and we’re already looking forward to sharing our stories with you and keeping you informed about what we’re doing in your community.

-Keep in touch, and we look forward to sharing more blogs around the end of May.
+Keep in touch, and we look forward to sharing more blogs and other content soon.